 10. Skellig by David Almond

-There is something timeless about David Almond’s writing and as I started thinking of ideas for a story for children, I would turn Skellig’s pages, hoping the magic of Almond’s words would rub off on me.
+There is something timeless about David Almond’s writing.
+As I started thinking of ideas for a novel for children, I would turn Skellig’s pages, hoping the magic of Almond’s words would rub off on me.

 11. Coraline by Neil Gaiman

-I grinned to myself while reading this book because, despite its sinister plot, I couldn’t help but feel Neil Gaiman had had a really good time writing this.
+I grinned to myself while reading this novel because, despite its sinister plot, I couldn’t help but feel Neil Gaiman had had a really good time writing this.

 (Note: it took me longer than a month.
 And I couldn’t write a story as succinctly as Gaiman.
 But it got me started…)